Castelvill/SandstormBox/docs/instructions.md

 **Parameters**

-- objects (variable) - id of the context with objects;
+- objects (variable) - objects that will be binded with provided scripts;
-- scripts (variable / string vector) - paths to the scripts, their purpose depends from “source” parameter.
+- scripts (variable / string vector) - paths to the scripts.

 ## rbind